MapColonies/planet-dumper/README.md

 # planet-dumper
-This container is responsible for creating an osm dump file (pbf format) representing the current "planet" of an openstreetmap database meaning all osm related data: elements, changesets, users, etc and uploading it to a an object storage.
+This container is responsible for creating an osm dump file (pbf format) representing the current "planet" of an openstreetmap database, meaning a snapshot of all the osm elements in a current time. the dump will be uploaded to a s3 based object storage if configured so.

 This is accomplished by using the [planet-dump-ng](https://github.com/zerebubuth/planet-dump-ng) tool against a postgres backup file created with [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html).